 Jessica grew up playing multiple sports.
 She wanted to try everything.
 She mostly played softball, basketball, and soccer.
 In high school Jessica decided to focus more on softball and play soccer.
 She says that soccer, honestly, was mostly for fun and to stay in shape for softball.

-Jessica Low has a long history of softball.
-She was a four-year letterman for her team at Sikeston High School (Region 6) in Sikeston, Missouri.
-As a travel ball athlete in the summers, her team won the Missouri state title with Jessica on the mound, and competed in championship games behind her pitching for several consecutive years.
-Because of her excellence she was awarded an NAIA collegiate softball and academic scholarship, where she took the mound for the Lady Pioneers at Crowley’s Ridge in Paragould, Arkansas.
-As the starting pitcher, she was a statistics leader for three years.
+Jessica was a four-year letterman at Sikeston High School (Region 6) in Sikeston, Missouri and a starting pitcher as a freshman.
+As a travel ball athlete in the summers, her team won the Missouri state title, and competed in championship games for several consecutive years.
+She was awarded an NAIA collegiate softball and academic scholarship to Crowley’s Ridge in Paragould, Arkansas, recruited as a pitcher and utility player.
+She became their starting pitcher and was the team’s ERA leader for three years.

 Jessica was a true utility player, also playing third and outfield but would play anywhere she was asked or needed.
 She says, “One memorable moment as a college player was when I was told to put on the catcher’s gear during a game and at first, I thought my coach was joking!
 It was only needed for an inning, and it wasn’t pretty, but because of that opportunity, I can say I played every position at some point at the college level.”